csells/go_router/README.md

 1. Show an error page if any of that fails.

-This is the basic policy that the `GoRouter` itself implements, although in a simplified form w/o features like route name patterns, redirection or query parameters.
+This is the basic policy that the `GoRouter` itself implements, although in a simplified form w/o features like route patterns, redirection or query parameters.

 # Examples